-Besides persistence it also is important to create a common path through which the RRADical modules will talk to each other.
+Besides persistance it also is important to create a common path through which the RRADical modules will talk to each other.
 Generally the modules will have to use, what Pd offers them, and that is either a direct connection through patch cords or the indirect use of the send/receive mechanism in Pd.
 Patch cords are fine, but tend to clutter the interface.
 Sends and receives on the other hand will have to make sure, that no name clashes occur.
 A name clash is, when one target receives messages not intended for it.
-A patch author has to remember all used send-names, which might be possible, if he did write the whole patch himself and kept track of the send-names used.
-But this gets harder to impossible, if he uses prefabricated modules, which might use their own senders, maybe hidden deep inside of the module.
+A patch author has to remember all used send-names, but this gets harder, if he uses prefabricated modules, which might use their own senders.

-So it is crucial, that senders in RRADical abstractions use local names only with as few exceptions as possible.
+So it is crucial, that senders in RRADical abstractions use local senders only with as few exceptions as possible.
 This is achieved by prepending the RRADical senders with the string "\$0-".
-So instead of a sender named send volume, instead one called send \$0-volume is used. \$0 makes those sends local inside their own patch borders by being replaced with a number unique to that patch.
-Using \$0 that way is a pretty standard idiom in the Pd world.
+So you'd not use send volume, but instead use send \$0-volume. \$0 makes those sends local inside their own patch borders.
+This might be a bit difficult to understand to the casual Pd user, but is a pretty standard idiom in the Pd world.

-Still we will want to control a lot of parameters and do so not only through the GUI elements Pd offers, but probably also through other ways, for example through hardware Midi controllers, through some kind of score on disk, through satellite navigation receivers or whatever.
+Still we will want to control a lot of parameters and do so not only through the GUI Pd offers, but probably also through other ways, for example through Midi controllers, through some kind of score on disk, through satellite navigation receivers or whatever.